coderefinery/manuals/local-breakout-rooms.md

-## Step 2c: Joint registration, you provide exercise leaders for your teams
+## Step 2c: Joint registration, you provide team leaders for your teams

 - A lot like "joint registration", but for workshops where we centrally organize teams.
-- You locally recruit {doc}`exercise leaders <exercise-leaders>` for your own learners.
+- You locally recruit {doc}`team leaders <exercise-leaders>` for your own learners.
 This saves us the effort of recruiting exercise leaders and allows us to scale more.